natinthegarden/project/README.md

 ## Project Overview

 Goal of this project is to practice data analysis skills.
-I chose to read in two Jane Austen novels from project Gutenburg.
-I then joined them, cleaned them, and performed some calculations on them based on questions of interest!
+I chose to read in two data files (two Jane Austen novels) from project Gutenberg.
+I split them apart by their words, and then joined them, cleaned them, and performed some calculations on them based on questions of interest!

-## Instructions
+## Instructions (Requirement: Use a virtual environment and include instructions in my README on how a user should set one up)

 - User must set up virtual environment before installing necessary packages.
     - User should do `Python3 -m venv venv`, then `source/venv/bin/activate`